locustio/locust/docs/generating-custom-load-shape.rst

             return None

-This functionality is further demonstraction in the `examples on github <https://github.com/locustio/locust/tree/master/examples/custom_shape>`_ including:
+This functionality is further demonstrated in the `examples on github <https://github.com/locustio/locust/tree/master/examples/custom_shape>`_ including:

 - Generating a double wave shape
 - Time based stages like K6